lopezdsr/sql-query/sqlref/sql_functions.md

 ## input_file_name
 {: #input_file_name}

-input_file_name() - Returns the name of the file being read, or empty string if not available.
+input_file_name() - Returns the name of the file that is being read, or empty string if not available.

 ## instr